spm/spm-docs/docs/index.md

     ---

-    SPM is an academic free and open source software, released under the terms of the GPL.
+    SPM is an academic free and open source software.

     [:octicons-arrow-right-24: Installation ](installation/)